-These observations are later entered into the database “Atlas of Living Australia” (ALA) http://www.ala.org.au/, which is a collaboration between CSIRO, Australia’s museums and herbaria, universities and the Australian Government.
+These observations are later entered into the “Atlas of Living Australia” (ALA) , which is a collaboration between CSIRO, Australia’s museums and herbaria, universities and the Australian Government.
 ALA is an “open access” database available to researchers, industry, government and the community.

-We would be thrilled to welcome you to one of our teams; no experience is necessary just lots of enthusiasm and the ability to wake very early one morning a month!
+We would be thrilled to welcome you to one of our teams; no experience is necessary, just lots of enthusiasm and the ability to get up early one morning a month!

-However if you prefer not to participate in a survey group but would nevertheless like to be informed of our sightings or perhaps report a sighting yourself (a photo would also be good) then email the above address and ask to be included on the Wolli Creek Birdo email list.
+If you prefer not to participate in a survey group but would still like to be informed of our sightings or perhaps report a sighting yourself (a photo would also be good) then email the above address and ask to be included on the Wolli Creek Birdos email list.

 Here is a report from one surveyor about why they do it Why I survey birds.